andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 The code on the Experimental Branch will be abandoned, and not merged into mainline.
 This isn't absolute - if it just happens that I like the result and the code can be integrated easily then I won't ignore the opportunity - but I don't *expect* that to be the case.

-==Once I've finished with work on an experimental branch, in git I'll usually add a tag and remove the branch.== The tag keeps the codeline around in case I want to reexamine it later - I use a convention such as starting the tag name with "exp" to make its nature clear.
+<mark>Once I've finished with work on an experimental branch, in git I'll usually add a tag and remove the branch.</mark> The tag keeps the codeline around in case I want to reexamine it later - I use a convention such as starting the tag name with "exp" to make its nature clear.

 #### When to use Experimental Branch